-This year seems to have been crammed with enough news to fill more than a mere 12 months.
+This year crammed enough news to fill more than a mere 12 months.
 From the World Cup to a royal wedding to devastating wildfires out west, there’s been no shortage of headlines in 2018.

 The food and beverage business has been no exception.
 So, in the spirit of embracing the close of a tumultuous year, TraceGains presents what we believe were some of the most important stories in the industry this year.